terbed/blog/index.md

 <br><br>Instead, the goal should be to tap into your network's collective intelligence to create constructive feedback loops.::lmn]]

 <mark>What exactly <i>is</i> a digital garden, you might ask?</mark>
-The defintion of a Digital Garden is not absolute--it is a relatively new term that has gained popularly recently, that describes online spaces that are moreso dedicated to the act of learning and growth, rather than final products.
+A Digital Garden is such an online space that are moreso dedicated to the act of learning and growth, rather than final products.

 Digital Gardens solve two problems: